KalobTaulien/Arkmont-UI/README.md

 # Installation
 Run `npm install` to download the required node dependencies.
 This will install:
-- `http-server` so we can use POST requests in Ajax.
+- `browser-sync` for faster development across all browsers.
+- `gulp` for adding tasks such as sass compiling.
-- `node-sass` for compiing sass into css.
+- `gulp-sass` for running sass through gulp.
-- `nodemon` for watching our `main.scss` file for any changed, and autocompiling.
-- `concurrently` for running both `http-server` and `sass-watcher` tasks at the same time.
+- `node-sass` for running sass through Node.

+You might need to install the `gulp-cli` with `npm install gulp-cli` to run gulp from your command line.

+Once that's all installed, run `gulp` from your command line and BrowserSync will open `localhost:3000` for you and auto-sync your .js, .css, and .scss files.

 # Get started
-Simply `cd` into the directory where this repo was cloned to, run `npm run dev` (Run a tiny server with no caching) and go to http://localhost:8080/.
+Simply `cd` into the directory where this repo was cloned to, run `gulp` and go to `localhost:3000`

 # Demo
-Not currently available.
-But you can clone this repo, cd into the new dir, and run `npm run dev` then open `localhost:8080` and you'll be good to go.
+The latest demo can be found at [http://kalobtaulien.com/examples/arkmont-ui/v2/index.html](http://kalobtaulien.com/examples/arkmont-ui/v2/index.html)

 ## Inspiration
 User interface directly affects the user experience.
 And while we *could* make an ugly UI with a great UX, we prefer to infuse art (design and simplicity) with technology.
 Ever notice the "mouseover" effect in an OSX toolbar?
 The icon grows.
 That's intuitive and helpful, and a data point that's hard to measure because we *feel* that experience.
 We can thank the late Steve Jobs for this inspiration.